The Skills Programme

 Games Education Summit

-2019 sees the launch of the first of a series of annual conferences that convene leading games universities and colleges, games companies, third sector bodies and policymakers working in education.
-40 leaders from across these sectors are gathering at the BGI’s National Videogame Museum in Sheffield on 15-16 April 2019 to speak on the subject.
+2019 saw the launch of the first of a series of annual conferences that convene leading games universities and colleges, games companies, third sector bodies and policymakers working in education.
+Over 100 delegates and 40 speakers from across these sectors gathered at the BGI’s National Videogame Museum in Sheffield on 15-16 April 2019 to speak on the subject.

-The conference will debate the big issues in games education including employability, diversity, skills required by studios, apprenticeships, how industry can collaborate with educators, best practice pedagogical and course design and starting up from university.
+The conference debated the big issues in games education including employability, diversity, skills required by studios, apprenticeships, how industry can collaborate with educators, best practice pedagogical and course design and starting up from university.

-An important part of the GamesEd19 Summit is gathering data on the state of games education today, from both educators and studios, via a survey which will be released and debated at the Summit.
+An important part of the GamesEd19 Summit is gathering data on the state of games education today, from both educators and studios, via a survey which was released and debated at the Summit.

 The BGI runs Pixelheads after-school/weekend clubs for primary and early secondary schoolchildren in schools, libraries and other community centres.